 For more information on becoming a Reach Society role model please visit the representation programme.

 By the very nature and quality of our networking conversations they will also serve to enhance the wider development of Black professional men.
-Our conversations are hosted in a relax environment at the Commonwealth Club 25 Northumberland Avenue, London WC2N 5AP; and they usually occur on the last Friday of every month.
+Our conversations are hosted on the last Friday of every month.

 Reach Society is a social enterprise and not a membership organisation.
 Our monthly networking conversation, just one of our three programmes, is open to any Black male who feels he has a professional mindset and who wishes to network with fellow professionals.